 All my fellow Calabresi will recognize this type of pasta!
 Filejia pasta or Filadieti as we call them in my hometown Francavilla Angitola are typical from the Calabria region of Italy.
 This pasta dough is only made with water and flour and no eggs, making this a super easy dish to make at home.
 A lot of pasta that is typical from Calabria does not contain eggs as people back in the day did not have enough money to afford eggs to add to their dough.
 When I was a little girl I used to make Filadieti with my nonna, making this extremely special to me.

-Filatiedi are usually dressed with a simple marinara sauce or if you’re feeling completely Calabrese you can also dress it with nduja, a very spicy spread of pork salami that is popular in Calabria.
+Filatiedi is usually dressed with a simple marinara sauce or if you’re feeling completely Calabrese you can also dress it with nduja, a very spicy spread of pork salami that is popular in Calabria.

 This recipe feeds 4-5 people.